-18(7) Each candidate may appoint a voter as his or her scrutineer for each poll, which scrutineer shall be entitled to be present at the polling station to observe proceedings throughout the election and counting of the ballots but the electoral officer shall take the necessary steps to 26 ensure there are scruitineers appointed in accordance with clause 8 (1) (g) if scruitineers have not been appointed by candidates.
+19(7) Each candidate may appoint a voter as his or her scrutineer for each poll, which scrutineer shall be entitled to be present at the polling station to observe proceedings throughout the election and counting of the ballots but the electoral officer shall take the necessary steps to ensure there are scruitineers appointed in accordance with clause 9 (1) (g) if scruitineers have not been appointed by candidates.

-Prohibition on certain activities during elections.
+Prohibition on certain activities during elections

-- 18(8) Any candidate in a council or board election who: - (a) posts signs inside the polling station or within one hundred and fifty (150) feet of the - polling station or wears any campaign materials within this area; - (b) on election day canvasses within the same area identified in clause (a); - (c), paints signs on the walls of buildings, including houses;
+- 19(8) Any candidate in a council or board election who: - (a) posts signs inside the polling station or within one hundred and fifty (150) feet of the polling station or wears any campaign materials within this area; - (b) on election day canvasses within the same area identified in clause (a); - (c), paints signs on the walls of buildings, including houses; and - (d) engages in cyberbullying by without limitation, posting on social media false, defamatory, or other information designed to promote hatred against a particular candidate.

-whether the candidate engages in such activities or directly or indirectly encourages others to engage in such activities, shall be disqualified as a candidate by the electoral officer and subject to section 20, any votes cast for this candidate shall not be counted by the electoral officer, except in the case of clause (c), the electoral officer shall first give the candidate notice that the signs painted on the buildings must be removed within twenty-four hours of notice being given, and if the sign painted on the building is not removed, the candidate shall be disqualified.
+whether the candidate engages in such activities or directly or indirectly encourages others to engage in such activities, shall be disqualified as a candidate by the electoral officer and subject to section 21, any votes cast for this candidate shall not be counted by the electoral officer, except in the case of clauses (c) and (d), the electoral officer shall first give the candidate notice that the social media post or signs painted on the buildings must be removed within twenty-four hours of notice being given, and if the social media post or the sign painted on the building is not removed, the candidate shall be disqualified.